The Sealed Room: On Clarity, Uncertainty, and Learning to See

 Essays and articles on identity, technology, society, writing, and the personal stories that shape how I see the world.

-Read essay →Notes on a year of conversations with language models — what they reveal about how we think, and the patterns we mistake for understanding.
+Read essay →Notes on a year of conversations with language models, and what they revealed about how we think, seek certainty, and mistake patterns for understanding.

 Read essay →What it means to belong to two countries arguing past each other — and the small daily decisions that hold both in the frame.